DavidMiles1925/printer_camera/README.md

 I have added a temperature sensor to be able to monitor how hot the internals of the printer may be getting.
 See the developer notes below.

-## Developer Notes

-The majority of the code as repurposed from the [**motion_camera**](https://github.com/DavidMiles1925/motion_camera) repo.
-Look there for more detailed documetnation.

 ### Features

-- ✅ Turns on a camera on a set interval
+    ✅ Turns on a camera on a set interval
-- ✅ Turns on a camera with ad hoc command and/or separate program
-- ✅ Turn on light(s) before recording with the camera (and off after recording)
-- 🟡 Turns on light with ad hoc command and/or separate program
-- ✅ Store videos on SSD to be accessed via SSH
+    ✅ Turns on a camera with ad hoc command and/or separate program ✅ Turn on light(s) before recording with the camera (and off after recording) 🟡 Turns on light with ad hoc command and/or separate program ✅ Store videos on SSD to be accessed via SSH
-- ✅ Record temperature in a log to be accessed via SSH
-- 🟡 Fully 3D printed shell
+    ✅ Record temperature in a log to be accessed via SSH 🟡 Fully 3D printed shell

+## Using the Software

 ### Dependencies: